rickybehrens/MERN-Book-Seach-Engine/README.md

 ## Contributing
-If you would like to contribute by have me design a front-end or both fron and back-end website, please reach out and I will gladly develope one for you and add it to my protfolio.
+If you would like to contribute to this project, please go to the #questions section and contact me directly.

 ## Questions